 INTERDIS-422C.
-EXPLORING MEDICINE: CROSS-CULTURAL CHALLENGES TO MEDICINE IN THE 21ST CENTURY.
+EXPLORING MEDICINE: CROSS-CULTURAL CHAL-LENGES TO MEDICINE IN THE 21ST CENTURY.
 The purpose of this course is to promote understanding the cultural background of the people of Latin America (particularly Honduras) and how that impacts the delivery of medical care.
 The course content is designed to facilitate understanding how art, history, literature, music, geography, ethics and religion influence the practice of medicine in the Latin American Culture.
 The Classes will be given by multidisciplinary faculty from Duke and UNC.
 Medical Spanish instruction is included in each class to facilitate understanding the culture and facilitate encounters with Hispanic patients in our own environments as well as in Honduras.
 The course will be held as a 2 hour seminar for 10 weeks (begins in January) with the trip to Honduras as an optional laboratory experience.
 There will be 20 hours of instruction.
+For more information, please contact Dr. Clements at 681-2286 or via email at cleme002@mc.duke.edu.
 Credit: 1 Enrollment - up to 20 students.
 Clements

 INTERDIS-423C.
 HONDURAS TRIP.
 A 10 day trip to Honduras is planned for beginning the end of March with approximately 15 students invited.
 Interdis 422C is a prerequisite for this trip.
 A certain number of students with Spanish fluency are needed for the trip.
 Those traveling to Honduras will meet Honduran students and faculty as well as provide medical care to patients during the visit.
 A trip to Copan and an indigenous Mayan community is also planned.
 Permission of the instructor is required for the trip.
+For more information and permission, please contact Dr. Clements at 681-2286 or via email at cleme002@mc.duke.edu.
 Credit 1.
 Enrollment up to 15.
 Clements